S2E/s2e/src/Tutorials/CGC.rst

 To start S2E, run ``launch-s2e.sh``.
 As S2E finds vulnerabilities, it generates POV files in the ``s2e-last`` directory.
 These files have the ``.xml`` extension.
-Once some POVs have been generated you can stop S2E by killing the process with ``Ctrl+C`` or ``killall -9 qemu-system-i386`` for the reasons described above in the bootstrap section.
+Once some POVs have been generated you can stop S2E by killing the process with ``Ctrl+C`` or ``killall -9 qemu-system-i386``.
 For a deeper understanding of what S2E is doing you may wish to have a look at the ``debug.txt`` log file in ``s2e-last``.

 Replaying POVs